freeCodeCamp/freeCodeCamp/.github/ISSUE_TEMPLATE.md

 <!-- NOTE: If your issue is CodePen Project / Test Suite related, please open it using the below URL instead -->
 <!-- https://github.com/freeCodeCamp/testable-projects-fcc/issues/new -->

+#### Security
+Trying to report a security issue?

+👌 please report security issues to security@freecodecamp.org instead of raising a Github issue.
+We look forward to working with you.
+If the issue is significant we'll work on resolving it as quickly as we can.
+We'll be happy to mention you in a published list of security researchers that found issues in our projects if you so desire.

 #### Challenge Name
 <!-- Insert link to challenge below -->